If you’re fighting Lyme disease, you should know that it may not be the only stealth infection you’re up against.

-Some types of supplements that may help in your fight against Lyme coinfections and opportunistic pathogens include:
+Some additional ways that may help in your fight against Lyme coinfections and opportunistic pathogens include:

-Drainage supplements: Good drainage or “taking out the garbage” is critical for healing from infections.
-Certain herbs support toxin removal via your lymphatic system.
-Also, make sure you’re eliminating toxins regularly through your stools.
-Bowel-moving herbs could help with this.
+Drainage: Good drainage or “taking out the garbage” is critical for healing from infections, such as supporting the lymphatic system.
+This will help ensure you’re naturally eliminating toxins through your stools.

 As with other complex, chronic illnesses, addressing these fundamental aspects of healing are essential when taking on Lyme coinfections.

 Lousy Lyme Friends

 Remember, Lyme often has company.
 You may be fighting coinfections like Babesia and Bartonella alongside chronic Lyme disease.
 And, opportunistic infections like Mycoplasma and Epstein-Barr may gain ground if your immune system is weak.